chazpondre/Supachain/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Feature Request**

+**Description**

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+* A clear and concise description of the desired feature.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Use Case/Motivation**

+* Explain the specific problem or need this feature addresses.
+* Describe how users will benefit from the implementation.

+**Proposed Solution (Optional)**

+* If you have specific ideas for how to implement the feature, outline them here.
+* Include any relevant technical details or considerations.

-**Additional context**
+**Additional Context (Optional)**

-Add any other context or screenshots about the feature request here.
+* Any other information, screenshots, or examples that might be helpful.